neo-project/neo/README.md

 ================

 NEO adopts a model of continuous improvement and evolution.
-We believe that Blockchain field of research and development will be kept in continous transformation for the next years.
+We believe that the research and development of blockchain technology will be kept in continuous transformation for the next years.
-From 2017 until middle 2020, NEO 2.x will still be supported and compatibility of new packages will be mantained.
+From 2017 until the middle of 2020 (estimated), NEO 2.x will still be supported and the compatibility of new packages will be maintained.

 A link to the essential C# reference implementation can be seen below: